- Album This song officially appears on the Beatles For Sale (Mono) Official album.

 The Beatles’ version

-After 1964, the Carl Perkins song became well known in the version recorded by the Beatles.
-The Fab Four recorded “Everybody’s Trying to Be My Baby” on 18 October 1964 at EMI Studios, London, with George Harrison (a lifelong fan of Perkins) on vocals.
+The Beatles recorded “Everybody’s Trying to Be My Baby” on October 18, 1964, at EMI Studios, London, with George Harrison (a lifelong fan of Perkins) on vocals.
 Harrison’s vocals were heavily processed with the STEED effect.
 It was first released as the final track on Beatles for Sale in the United Kingdom later that year, and likewise as the concluding track on the North American album Beatles ’65.

 The Beatles’ recording finishes with a false ending, with the final phrase repeating itself after the song seems to have stopped.
 A version recorded live at the Star-Club in Hamburg in December 1962 contained four of these musical phrases.